Waimea-RDNicholls/300DTD-coding-project/testing.md

 Go to the 'win' location.
 Press the 'replay' button.
+Play again, and win again.

 #### Expected Outcome

 The player should see a notification, stating 'they win.'
 They should be prompted to play again, and be able to then restart the game.
+When replaying, the map should remain the same, and they should be able to win again.

 ---